-Geological and petroleum technicians held about 15,800 jobs in 2012.
-The industries that employed the most geological and petroleum technicians in 2012 were as follows:
+Geological and petroleum technicians held about 16,300 jobs in 2018.
+The largest employers of geological and petroleum technicians were as follows:

 |Oil and gas extraction||19|

 |Management, scientific, and technical consulting services||5|

 |Management of companies and enterprises||3|